diptamath/covid_fake_news/README.md

 Link to Competition: https://constraint-shared-task-2021.github.io/

+The raw competition dataset can be also found at https://github.com/diptamath/covid_fake_news/tree/main/data
 #Our Approach:
 Our basic approach involves trying out different language models.
 Such model have achievedstate-of-the-art results on a variety of text classification tasks, which was the basic driving force behind our intuition to use them.
 We have tried out different language models like XLNet, RoBERTa, XLM-RoBERTa, DeBERTa, ELECTRA and ERNIE2.0.
-The individual training model files can be obtained from https://github.com/diptamath/covid_fake_news/tree/main/training_code
+The individual training model files can be obtained from https://github.com/diptamath/covid_fake_news/tree/main/training_code.

+In order to improve the performance of our classification model, we have tried out various ensemble techniques using various combinations of these models.
+The combination that has yielded the best result is the one using XLNet, RoBERTa, XLM-RoBERTa, DeBERTa.
+We have also tried out 2 ensemble techniques: Hard Voting and Soft Voting, where Soft Voting has achieved superior results with the above model combination.
+The code files related to ensembling can be found at https://github.com/diptamath/covid_fake_news/tree/main/Boosting.